REMI luncheons are held each month at Metro Center, 700 12th Street, NW, Suite 700, Washington D.C. 20005.

 Under the new tax law, the scaling back of state and local tax deductions has prompted consternation in high-tax, high-cost states and inspired some state officials to search for ways to shield their residents.

-REMI cordially invites you to our monthly Washington, D.C. policy luncheon presentation on Thursday, March 29th, 2018 from 11 a.m. to 1 p.m. when REMI CEO and Chief Economist Frederick Treyz, Ph.D. will explore the use of dynamic economic modeling in evaluating the regional impacts of trade policies.
+REMI cordially invites you to our monthly Washington D.C. policy luncheon on Thursday, February 22nd, 2018 from 11 a.m. to 1 p.m. when REMI economist, Peter Evangelakis, Ph.D., will explore options for states in light of the Tax Cuts and Jobs Act and the implications of changes to state tax codes.

 700 12th Street NW

 Thank you for your interest in REMI.
-Your registration is confirmed for our luncheon “Tariffs and the Economy” on Thursday, March 29th, 2018.
-I have attached the agenda which includes the location details for reference.
+Your registration is confirmed for our Washington D.C. policy luncheon, “States Respond to New Tax Law”, on Thursday, February 22nd, 2018.
+I have included the agenda with the location details for reference.